ajith-io/Baymax/README.md

 # LTTS_StepIN_mini_project
 # Welcome
 # Coordinate Converter
-Aim: The Aim of the project is to built a coordinate converter which geo coordinates (Latitude/longitude ) to UTM Coordinates Miniproject
+Aim: The Aim of the project is to built a coordinate converter which converts geo coordinates (Latitude/longitude ) to UTM Coordinates
+Miniproject